How to Grow a Beard for No-Shave November: Bob Vila’s Best Tips

 Note: The beard itself may determine the best length.
 Guys with exceedingly patchy beards may prefer to keep theirs short, while those with full, thick beards might find they do just fine with a longer cut.

-With that face foliage in full swing, it’s time to start taking care of it.
-Every guy develops their own routine, but the following is a solid start for beard care.
+With that face foliage in full swing, it’s time to learn about beard care.
+Every guy develops their own routine, but the following regimen is a solid start.

 - Wash daily with a quality beard shampoo.